-- A. All services shall be designed to include ways to accomplish each of these standards. - 1.
-"Person-First Language" shall be utilized in all publications, formal communications, and daily discussions. - 2.
-Provide informed choice through information about available options. - Respond to an individual's ethnic and cultural diversities.
+A. All services shall be designed to include ways to accomplish each of these standards.

+- 1. "Person-First Language" shall be utilized in all publications, formal communications, and daily discussions. - 2.
+Provide informed choices through information about available options. - Respond to an individual's ethnic and cultural diversities.
 This includes the availability of staff and services that reflect the ethnic and cultural makeup of the service area.
-Interpreters needed in communicating with non-English and limited-English-speaking persons shall be provided. - 4.
-Promote the efforts and achievements of consumers through special recognition of consumers.

-- 5. Through customer satisfaction surveys and other appropriate consumer related methods, gather ideas and responses from consumers concerning their experiences with services. - 6.
+Interpreters needed in communicating with non-English and limited-English-speaking consumers shall be provided. - 4.
+Promote the efforts and achievements of consumers through special recognition of consumers. - 5.
+Through customer satisfaction surveys and other appropriate individual related methods, gather ideas and responses from consumers concerning their experiences with services. - 6.
 Involve consumers and family members in evaluating the quality and effectiveness of service.
 Administrative mechanisms used to establish service must also be evaluated.
 The evaluation is based upon what is important to consumers, as reported in customer satisfaction surveys. - 7.
-Advance the employment of consumers within the mental health system and in the community at all levels of positions, including mental health service provision roles. - B. Services, programs, and contracts concerning persons with mental illness and related disorders shall actively strive to accomplish these goals. - 1.
+Advance the employment of consumers within the mental health system and in the community at all levels of positions including mental health service provision roles. - B. Services, programs, and contracts concerning consumers with mental illness and related disorders shall actively strive to accomplish these goals. - 1.
 Provide information to reduce the stigma of mental illness that exists within communities, service agencies, and among consumers. - 2.
 Create environments for all consumers in which the process of "recovery" can occur.
 This is shown by an expressed awareness of recovery by consumers and staff. - 3.
-Provide basic information about mental illness, recovery, and wellness to consumers and the public. - C. Services, programs, and contracts concerning persons with developmental disabilities shall be based upon these elements. - 1.
+Provide basic information about mental illness, recovery, and wellness to consumers and the public. - C. Services, programs, and contracts concerning individuals with DD shall be based upon these elements. - 1.
 Provide personal preferences and meaningful choices with consumers in control over the choice of services and supports. - 2.
-Through educational strategies: promote inclusion, both personal and in the community; strive to relieve disabling circumstances; actively work to prevent occurrence of increased disability; and promote individuals in exercising their abilities to their highest potentials. - 3.
-Provide roles for consumers to make decisions in polices, programs, and services that affect their lives including person-centered planning processes. - D. Services, programs, and contracts concerning minors and their families shall be based upon these elements: - 1.
-Services shall be delivered in a family-centered approach, implementing comprehensive services that address the needs of the minor and his/her family. - 2.
-Services shall be individualized and respectful of the minor and family's choice of services and supports. - 3.
-Roles for families to make decisions in policies, programs and services that affect their lives and their minor's life. - E. Consumer-run programs shall receive the same consideration as all other providers of mental health services.
-This includes these considerations:
+Through educational strategies: promote inclusion, both personal and in the community; strive to relieve disabling circumstances; actively work to prevent occurrence of increased disability; and promote consumers in exercising their abilities to their highest potentials.